shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/18-React/Interview.md

 7. **Side Effects and Rendering Pipeline:**
    - React Fiber introduces a more predictable and deterministic rendering pipeline.
 Each Fiber node can produce a set of "side effects" during the commit phase, representing the changes that need to be applied to the DOM.
 This separation of concerns makes it easier to reason about the rendering process.

-8. **Error Boundaries:**
-   - Fiber enables the implementation of error boundaries, which are special components that can catch JavaScript errors anywhere in their component tree.
-This helps prevent entire applications from crashing due to a single error and provides a mechanism for handling errors gracefully.

 React Fiber represents a significant advancement in React's internal architecture, focusing on performance, concurrency, and adaptability to future demands of web development.
 While many of these improvements are under the hood and transparent to developers, they contribute to a more responsive and efficient React framework.